Willowfang/FullStackOpen/osa0/README.md

     server->>browser: JavaScript file
     deactivate server

     Note over browser,server: The browser executes the JavaScript file.
-The window is given an onload callback function, that<br/>in turn, attaches a callback function to the form.onsubmit property.
-The xhttp.onreadystatechanged<br/>is given a callback function for rendering notes on response before a new request is made.
+The window is given an onload<br/>callback function, that in turn, attaches a callback function to the form.onsubmit property.<br/>The xhttp.onreadystatechanged is given a callback function for rendering<br/> notes on response before a new request is made.

     activate browser
     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json